gyroflow/gyroflow-docs/docs/logging/flowbox.md

 Flowbox is an extremely compact gyro logger developed for using with Gyroflow.
 It has:

 - USB-C connector
-- F411
+- STM32F411 MCU
-- BMI270
+- BMI270 IMU
 - 128MB onboard SPI flash chip
-- onboard beeper
+- Onboard beeper
 - 2 UARTs

 It is not yet available, but here's basic tutorial.

 ## Start with presets

-Since the flowbox is based on F411 MCU and BMI270 gyroscope, only betafligh 4.3 or newer firmware support it.
+Since the flowbox is based on F411 MCU and BMI270 gyroscope, only betaflight 4.3 or newer firmware support it.

 We have a gyroflow-betaflight presets source for your convenience, and you can quickly set up your flowbox with "one click".